 Buyers can lose a home sale if the contract is contingent upon selling the buyer's home and that home has not sold in the time specified.
 Few buyers can afford to own two residences at the same time by making double mortgage payments.

-Depending on the contingency agreement verbiage, sellers might also retain the right to cancel on a contingent buyer cancelling the contract if another buyer wants to buy the home without a contingency.
+Depending on the contingency agreement verbiage, sellers might also retain the right to kick out a contingent buyer and cancel the contract if another buyer wants to buy the home without a contingency.